-TRANSITIONS OF CARE FROM THE BRAIN INJURY SERVICES FUND TO CENTENNIAL CARE MCO-MCOs
+TRANSITIONS FROM THE BRAIN INJURY SERVICES FUND TO CENTENNIAL CARE MCO

-The Brain Injury Services Fund (BISF) offers short-term non-Medicaid services to individuals with a confirmed diagnosis of Brain Injury, either traumatic brain injury (TBI) or other acquired brain injury (ABI).
-The MCO shall implement policies and procedures for ensuring that members with Brain Injury transition from the Brain Injury Services Fund (BISF) into benefits and services care that is are fully covered under the MCO.
-At a minimum, the following must be addressed:
+The Brain Injury Services Fund (BISF) offers short-term non-Medicaid services to individuals with a confirmed diagnosis of brain injury, either traumatic brain injury (TBI) or other acquired brain injury (ABI).
+The MCO shall implement policies and procedures for ensuring that members with brain injury transition from the Brain Injury Services Fund (BISF) into benefits and services that are covered under the MCO.
+The MCO may contact the BISF Service